kogo59/Schiffbruch_der_Fregatte_Medusa/README.md

-# Die Fahrt der Deutschland.
+# Schiffbruch der Fregatte Medusa auf ihrer Fahrt nach dem Senegal.

 This is a git repository of the source files for the book "Schiffbruch der Fregatte Medusa auf ihrer Fahrt nach dem Senegal".